-How much time does the Health Champion role require?
+How much time does the health champion role require?

-- Attend the training course (1 day).
+- Attend the training course (one day).

-- Support and run activities.
+- Support and run events.

 How long is the health champion role for?

-As long as a Health Champion would like, there is no time limit.
+As long as a health champion would like, there is no time limit.
 From time to time the employer may check if the health champion wants to continue.

 What happens if a health champion no longer wants to be in the role?